 - MOVE – Motionless Operators Ventilate Easily.
 “Get off the X”; move, get to cover, move, move, move.
 If your shooting stance is good, you’re probably not moving enough or getting to cover correctly.

-- Not being shot is more important that shooting the bad guy.
+- Not being shot is more important than shooting the bad guy.

 - You must decide to be aggressive enough quickly enough.